antoinesd/weld-invokedynamic/README.md

 What is showed
 -------------

-This project contains tools to rewrite bytecode in class and replace call to injected field (annotated @Inject) by invokedynamic call
+This project contains tools to rewrite bytecode in class and replace call to injected field (annotated @Inject) by InvokeDynamic call

 Pre-requisites to run this poc
 -------------